• Skip to main content

 Allow it to settle, reset your starting position, and repeat.

-While you CAN bounce the bar off the floor, what some lifters call touch and go deadlifts, pausing between reps is better for beginners.
+While you CAN bounce the bar off the floor, what some lifters call touch-and-go deadlifts, pausing between reps is better for beginners.

 Why?

-The reason is that pausing between reps gives you time to reset your core and get back into the proper starting position, ready for your next repetition.
+Pausing between reps gives you time to reset your core and get back into the proper starting position, ready for your next repetition.

 Can you get tennis elbow from weightlifting?